DOMESTIC VIOLENCE & AVO DEFENCE

 Case Assessment

-Our lawyers will thoroughly review your case, examine the evidence, and identify the best defence strategy.
+We thoroughly review your matter, examine the evidence, and identify available defence options.

 Strategic Defence